Yuri Tarnopolsky

 My intent here, as everywhere in the Essays, is not to judge any system, but to illuminate, often to my own amazement, the process of its evolution.
 Whatever exists, came from somewhere and will turn into something else.
 We can understand the origin and the fate of things by focusing on change, as well as on the stable patterns (I call them "drawers" in Essay 32.
 The Split).
 The change is on the surface of things and the patterns are in our mind.
 We would never notice one without the other.

 The computers enormously amplify the ability of humans to create and process information, and this is why the previously narrow layer of symbolic analysts, as Robert Reich renamed the white collars in his The Work of Nations: Preparing Ourselves for 21st Century Capitalism, (New York: Alfred A. Knopf, 1991), exploded in the last two decades.
 The modern social mesoderm controls the natural chaos of the free society by controlling the exchange of information.
 The problem with the symbolic analysts is that the lion's share of the information they handle is useless by its very nature and is almost immediately lost.
 It is like the thousands of acorns the oak tree produces: few can ever put roots.
 Naturally, a food chain will inadvertently develop, absorbing more and more humans, with less and less opportunities to get to the higher tiers, more and more gray shade in the formerly snow-white collars, and more and more drones for a single Board queen.
-At the next stage, Artificial Intelligence will be unseating the sinful humans in the information business.
+Will Artificial Intelligence unseat the sinful humans in the information business?
+Yes, when AI develops its own idea of sin.

 But why not to judge?
 Because there is no justice.
 Instead, watching the development of the criminal system, we can see the evolution of the discovery of the truth.
 The idea of approximating the truth displaces the idea of justice.
 The new scientific and technological methods can do it better and better, pushing out moral categories.
 Of course, the industry—and therefore business—of truth (scientists, specialists, journalists, consultants, and experts) will further swell the mesoderm, unless some new factors step in.
 The substitution of facts and observable regularities of a scientific character for moral and ethical categories could be one of the most radical components of the current transformation of the Western civilization.
 I watch this process with historical fatalism: I will not see the advanced stage of the transformation, and the young people would not see anything different.